basharatkhan9301/codealpha-task1-spur-gear-design/README.md

-# Spur Gear Design
+# Spur Gear and Crankshaft Design

 ## Overview
-Mechanical design of a spur gear created in PTC Creo Parametric as part of the CodeAlpha Mechanical Design Internship (Task 1).
+Mechanical design of a spur gear and a crankshaft created in PTC Creo Parametric as part of the CodeAlpha Mechanical Design Internship (Task 1).

 ## Tools Used
 - PTC Creo Parametric

 ## Contents
-- `design_files/` — Creo part files (.prt)
+- `design_files/` — Creo part and assembly files (.prt, .asm)
+  - Spur gear
+  - Crankshaft
-- `images/` — Renders and screenshots of the final model
+- `images/` — Renders and screenshots of both models
 - `report/` — Task report (PDF/Word)

 ## Description
-The spur gear was modeled with standard gear parameters (module, number of teeth, pressure angle) using Creo's gear design tools, followed by detailing and rendering.
+This task involved modeling two components: a spur gear with standard gear parameters (module, number of teeth, pressure angle), and a crankshaft following standard automotive dimensions including journals, crank pins, and counterweights.
+Both were detailed and rendered for presentation.